Pinner61/minimal-complexity-self-assembly/README.md

 The main question explored in this notebook is:

-Can a target shape be represented using fewer distinct building block types while still preserving enough interaction information to assemble the intended structure?
+Can a target 3D structure be represented using fewer unique building block species while still preserving reliable assembly behavior?

-This question connects computer science concepts such as graph representation, constraint based reasoning, stochastic simulation, and optimization with bio inspired systems and programmable self assembly.
+This question connects computer science concepts such as graph representation, constraint based reasoning, stochastic simulation, local rule validation, and design optimization with bio inspired systems and programmable self assembly.

 ---

 ## What This Notebook Does

-The notebook builds a simplified self assembly modeling workflow in Python.
+The notebook builds a simplified 3D self assembly modeling workflow in Python.

-It begins by representing target shapes as grid based graphs.
-Each occupied grid position is treated as a building block, and each connection between neighboring positions is treated as a required interaction.
+It begins by representing target shapes as voxel based structures.
+Each occupied voxel position is treated as one building block location in the final assembled structure.
+Each face sharing neighbor relationship between voxels is treated as a required bond.

 The notebook then compares different design strategies for the same target shapes.
-A fully addressable design assigns a unique building block species to every position.
-A reduced complexity design reuses building block species when positions share similar local connection patterns.
+A fully addressable design assigns a unique building block species to every voxel position.
+A strict reduced design reuses species when voxel positions have the same local patch pattern in the same global directions.
+A rotation aware reduced design allows species to be reused when local patch patterns are equivalent under cube rotations.

-After comparing design complexity, the notebook tests whether reduced designs can still assemble correctly using a simplified stochastic assembly model.
+After comparing design complexity, the notebook checks whether the reduced designs remain rule consistent.
+It tests whether patch assignments exist, whether compatibility relationships are symmetric, and whether any patch color is forced to bind to multiple different partners.

+The notebook then runs simplified stochastic assembly tests.
+These tests ask whether the target shape can form under target guided growth and whether the same design rules could create incorrect or overgrown structures under free growth.
 This helps show that reducing the number of species is not automatically enough.
-A design must also preserve enough specificity to avoid incomplete, incorrect, or ambiguous assemblies.
+A reduced design must also preserve enough specificity to avoid incomplete, incorrect, ambiguous, or off target assemblies.

-Finally, the notebook introduces an orientation aware reduced model, where reusable building blocks can appear in different rotated forms while still preserving local geometric constraints.
+Finally, the notebook creates a final comparison dashboard and capstone conclusion.
+The notebook ends as a completed computational prototype rather than as a future work proposal.

 ---